 UCCMM Justice FASD Program

 The FASD Program is under the umbrella of the United Chiefs and Councils of Mnidoo Mnising Justice Program.
-It offers diversion, assessment, client and family support and case management for adult and youth involved in the Justice system suspected of having fetal alcohol spectrum disorder (FASD) or who have been diagnosed with FASD.
+It offers diversion, assessment, client and family support and case management for adults involved in the Justice system suspected of having fetal alcohol spectrum disorder (FASD) or who have been diagnosed with FASD.

-The FASD Program’s objective is to influence change in how the Justice system understands and responds to Indigenous adults and youth affected by FASD, through education, coordination and training.
+The FASD Program’s objective is to influence change in how the Justice system understands and responds to Indigenous adults affected by FASD, through education, coordination and training.

 The FASD Caseworker will: